Jamie-Jay/bus_dash_2/README.md

 ## About this app

-This is a demo of the Dash interactive Python framework developed by [Plotly](https://plot.ly/).
+This is a visualization app demonstrating data analysis on observed bus positions on 4 routes serving the East 149th Street corridor in the Bronx.
+It uses the Dash interactive Python framework developed by [Plotly](https://plot.ly/).

 ## How to run this app